 You'll need the proper equipment to paint a vehicle.
 At a bare minimum, you'll need a paint gun, an air compressor that can meet the demands of your paint gun, and a moisture separator.
 The moisture separator will ensure that you have a dry air supply (moisture in your air supply is an easy way to ruin a paint job).
-Another option is a turbine paint system, such as the Earlex System.
+Another option is a turbine paint system, such as the 5 Stage Turbine.
 It does not require an air compressor, and ensures that you have a dry air supply.

 There are two general paint gun designs: HVLP gravity-feed and siphon-feed.
 Gravity-feed guns have the cup mounted on top of the gun, and siphon-feed guns have the cup mounted under the gun.
 Due to environmental rules these days, most paints are formulated to spray with a HVLP gun, and luckily for home users many of these spray just fine with a smaller home compressor.
 For more on types of spray guns, check out this expert blog post on the Eastwood blog.

 In addition to the spraying equipment, you'll also need safety equipment like painter's coveralls, an approved respirator, goggles, and disposable nitrile gloves.
 For a much more comprehensive explanation of painting safety gear, click here.

 How Much to Take Apart

 When deciding to paint your vehicle, how much will you take the vehicle apart?
 Are you going to remove the hood, trunk, doors, glass, etc., or are you going to tape it up and paint while it's together?
 Taking everything off allows you to make sure there's no hidden damage, and it allows you to get paint into nooks and crannies.
 However, you'll have to deal with gapping the panels, reinstalling glass, replacing seals, etc.